A DEEP DIVE INTO THE SPRING EQUINOX AND ITS SPIRITUAL SIGNIFICANCE AROUND THE WORLD

 Nowruz is a Spring Equinox festival, also known as the Persian New Year.
 It is particularly celebrated in Iran, Central Asia, and parts of the Middle East (Gaines, 2017).
 This celebration symbolises the renewal of nature and the victory of light over darkness.
 It is common for families to deep clean their homes, set up a ceremonial table, and visit loved-ones.
 The culmination of the festival is a fire-jumping ritual which is meant to burn away negativity (Barnes, 2025).

-Hanami mean ‘flower viewing’ and this practice comes from Japan.
+Hanami means ‘flower viewing’ and this practice comes from Japan.
 It typically aligns with the blooming of the cherry blossoms or sakura and the Spring Equinox.
 During this time, people gather in parks and gardens for picnics and socialising to appreciate the beauty of nature.
 Appreciating cherry blossoms is particularly significant because they represent the transient nature of life and the impermanence of beauty (Gaines, 2017).
-For me personally, I connect this to Hanami from Jujitsu Kaisen and how this demon was creating due to the destructive behaviour of humans on the environment.
-Or something like that, when I remember it correctly.
+The author connects this to Hanami from Jujitsu Kaisen and how this demon was created due to the destructive behaviour of humans on the environment.

 Chichen Itza Equinox originates from the Mayan culture of Mexico.
 This celebration happens at the Mayan Pyramid of El Castillo.
 When the sun sets, both the light and the shadows align which creates an illusion of a serpent slithering down the steps of the pyramid.
 This phenomenon symbolises the return of Kukulkna who is said to bring prosperity and abundance for the upcoming spring (Barnes, 2025).
 Gaines (2017) adds that the architects who built the temple had advanced knowledge of astronomy and celestial cycles which shows the intentionality of this phenomenon.

 Stonehedge Gatherings take place in the United Kingdom.
 This practice originated with Druids, Pagans, and other spiritual seekers, who sought to see the sunrise on the equinox.
 Stonehedge is said to align with celestial movements and many believe that it was built to show seasonal changes (Barnes, 2025).
-Gaines (2017) adds that the sun aligns perfectly with the Heel Stone which is an upright stone just outside the main circle.
-This alignment floods sunlight into the centre of the monuments which illuminates the central altar stone.
-Gaines (2017) also highlights how archeologists think that Stonehedge served as a ceremonial and astronomical site and its alignments may mark significant events is both the solar and lunar calendars.
+Gaines (2017) adds that the sun aligns perfectly with the Heel Stone (an upright stone just outside the main circle).
+This alignment floods sunlight into the centre of the monument, illuminating the central altar stone.
+Gaines (2017) also highlights how archeologists think that Stonehedge served as a ceremonial and astronomical site and its alignments may mark significant events in both the solar and lunar calendars.

 Passover in Judaism celebrates the Jews escaping from slavery in Egypt.
-Gaines (2017) adds how Jews gather for Seder where they retell the story of Exodus and this is a time to reflect on the values that bind us or keep us small, and encourage optimism towards freedom and renewal.
+Gains (2017) adds how Jews gather for Seder where they retell the story of Exodus and this is a time to reflect on the values that bind us and keep us small, while encouraging optimism toward freedom and renewal.
 This celebration falls around the first moon after the Spring Equinox (Wald, 2017).

-The Great Sphinx of Egypt looks directly at the sunrise during the spring equinox.
-This monument is connected with the resurrection of the Egyptian god Osiris, that being 1,000 years before the resurrection of Jesus Christ (Sakro Sawel, 2017).
+The Great Sphinx of Egypt looks directly at the sunrise during the Spring Equinox.
+This monument is connected with the resurrection of the Egyptian god Osiris, that being 1,000 years before the resurrection of Jesus Christ (Sakro Sawle, 2017).

-The Temple of Angkor Wat in Cambodia which is the worlds largest religious structure, has the spring equinox sun resting momentarily on its peak (Sakro Sawel, 2017).
+The Temple of Angkor Wat in Cambodia, the world’s largest religious structure, has the Spring Equinox sun resting momentarily on its peak (Sakro Sawel, 2017).

-As you can see, the significance of the Spring Equinox is prominent within many cultures around the world.
-But what is the common theme in all of these celebrations?
+Overall, the significance of the Spring Equinox is apparent within many cultures around the world.
+However, what is the common theme in all of these celebrations?

 The Spiritual Perspective

 Celebrating the Spring Equinox, implies that individuals are worshipping the Sun.
-Exoterically or in the material plane, the Sun is recognised as an entity that gives our world life and vital energy while also stimulating reproduction, physical growth and development.
+Exoterically or in the material plane, the Sun is recognised as an entity that gives our world life and vital energy.
+It stimulates reproduction, physical growth and development.
 And esoterically or in the internal plane, the Sun allows for consciousness, illumination, enlightenment, wisdom, insight, inspiration - all things which are derived from the warmth of divine Love (Wóblewska-Cwiek, 2024).

-Worshipping the Sun and its cycles means individuals are placing importance on the seasonal changes and when the Sun’s prominence increases and decreases.
+Worshipping the Sun and its cycles means individuals are placing importance on its seasonal change, as its prominence increases and decreases.
 This is viewed as a lifecycle, one of death and rebirth.
 Here, the Sun is born during the Spring Equinox, growing each day until it peaks during the Summer Solstice, from which the Sun begins to die, reaching its death during the Winter Solstice, and stays dormant until again reaching the point of the Spring Equinox.
 This dying and resurrection cycle has birthed many myths and stories which either explained why there were differences in the seasons, provided hope that we are born again after our physical body has died, and also provided truths around freeing the Soul from the earthly cycle of birth and death.
-These three perspectives address human existence in different ways: (1) the physical, (2) the pyschical, and (3) the spiritual (Wóblewska-Cwiek, 2024).
+These three perspectives address human existence in different ways: (1) the physical, (2) the psychical, and (3) the spiritual (Wóblewska-Cwiek, 2024).

-Physically, humans could not survive without the Sun, and the moment the Sun is born again in Spring is the moment the land becomes fertilised to eventually produce food to sustain all life forms on Earth.
+Physically, humans could not survive without the Sun.
+The moment the Sun is born again in Spring, is the moment the land becomes fertilised to eventually produce food to sustain all life forms on Earth.
 Including our existence, highlighting our interconnectedness with the world around us.
 And it is this transition from dormancy of Winter that is celebrated by many cultures (Wóblewska-Cwiek, 2024; Gaines, 2017).

-Pyschically, perhaps, it can be argued the patterns of Mother Nature and the Sun cannot justify whether there is life beyond our physical death, since the Sun never fully disappears.
+Psychically, one could argue the patterns of Mother Nature and the Sun cannot justify whether there is life beyond our physical death, since the Sun never fully disappears.
 Even as its presence dims, it still rises everyday.
 It does not ever fully die or disappear.
 However, it is still a symbolic death.
-One that effect all other life forms.
-In Winter it seems as all life forms have died.
+One that affects all other life forms.
+In Winter it seems as if all life forms have died.
 The animals hibernate, the trees lose their foliage, and seeds remain dormant underground.
-The life seems to be missing, but it is still there.
+Life seems to be missing, but it is still there.
 And in Spring, everything is born again.
 Flowers begin to sprout from the ground, green foliage begins to appear on the barren trees, and animals come out and mingle again.
 As humans, since we too, are a part of Nature, our actions are similar.
 Yes, we still go to work in the Winter and socialise on occasion, but the majority stay inside the comfort of our homes.
 It is only Spring and warmer weather that speak life into us once again.
 It is still the transformation in between the seasonal changes that remind us that we are capable of symbolic death and rebirth.

 How is Astrology Connected?

 Aries also represents the birth of consciousness.
-It is when humans understood ‘I AM’ and gained sovereignty and independence.
-It the moment babies understood that they are separate from their mothers.
-Overtime, man became more aware of his own individuality which consequently freed himself from the influence of group consciousness.
-During this development, man was still primitive and had spiritual ignorance, as he was just beginning to learn who he was.
-Symbolically the body part assigned to Aries is the head as it is the seat of the human, egocentric consciousness which is separated from the Spirit (Wóblewska-Cwiek, 2024).
-My next article will go more into the depth around the energies of Aries season, so stay tuned :)
+The moment when humans understood 'I AM', gained sovereignty and independence.
+It is when babies understand they are separate from their mothers.
+Additionally, the body part assigned to Aries is the head, as it is the seat of egocentric consciousness which is separated from the Spirit (Wóblewska-Cwiek, 2024).
+A deeper dive into the archetype of Aries will come in the future.

 The Importance of Celebration

-Ambrose (2019) speaks about the significant transformational power of the three day window during the equinoxes.
-If one can understand the energy during this time, then each individual can make tremendous change in their life.
+Ambrose (2019) speaks about the transformational power of the three day window before the equinoxes.
+If one can understand the energy during this time, then each individual can make tremendous changes in their life.
 Ambrose (2019) speaks on the importance of reflecting on the lessons learned during the Fall Equinox.
-We planted seed in ourselves during the autumn, and now it is a time where these can bloom into a new life for each of us.
+Seeds were planted then, and now it is a time where they can bloom into a new life.
 A moment where we can awaken and begin anew.

 Ambrose (2019) argues understanding the energies of the Spring Equinox has the power to change our future.
 Only by focusing our attention on what we desire, in combination with actively creating the right environment and attitude, can these manifest.
 The Spring Equinox reminds us of our ability to be reborn.
 To realise this is a gift.
 The Universe and Earth is constantly flowing with abundant, creative, and transforming energy, and we have the power to realise this is within us.
 We are allowed to use it.